mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 The following import utilities were added:

 - mne_ctf2fiff to
-  convert CTF data to the fif format, see Section 9.2.2.
+  convert CTF data to the fif format, see :ref:`BEHDEBCH`.

 - mne_tufts2fiff to convert
-  EEG data from Tufts university to fif format, see Section 9.2.9.
+  EEG data from Tufts university to fif format, see :ref:`BEHDGAIJ`.

 The output of the Matlab conversion utilities was changed to use structures.
-For details, see Sections 9.12, 9.7, and 9.13.
+For details, see :ref:`BEHCCEBJ`, :ref:`BEHDIAJG`, and :ref:`BEHCBCGG`.

 Matlab tools to import and export w and stc files were added.